 6.10Championship and playoff rules shall be organized by the Executive Committee once all teams are finalized for the season.

-6.11The JBL commissioner shall interpret and enforce the rules of this league with consultation of the Executive Committee.
+6.11The JBL commissioner shall interpret and enforce the rules of this league with the consultation of the Executive Committee.

-6.12Rulings of the Commissioner can be appealed to the Executive Committee and may be overturned by majority vote of the Executive Committee.
+6.12Rulings of the Commissioner can be appealed to the Executive Committee and may be overturned by a majority vote of the Executive Committee.

 VII.
 Amendments and Exceptions

 7.01 Any amendment to the above rules for the current season may be made by a majority vote of the Executive Committee.
 Amendments passed by the Executive Committee may be overturned by a majority vote of the teams in good standing.

 7.02 Any eligibility or roster exception for the current season may be granted by a majority vote of the Executive Committee.
 Eligibility or roster exceptions granted by the Executive Committee may be overturned by a majority vote of the teams in good standing.

 7.03Any amendments or exceptions made by the Executive Committee shall be communicated to all teams promptly.